The Swann Smart Video Doorbell lets you know 24/7 who is

 Let’s look at a few of the specifications and what they mean

 It is a 720p HD camera with a viewing angle of 112°.
-It provides reasonable ‘dash cam’ like
+It provides reasonable ‘dash cam’ like video of visitor.
+The image and colour are more than enough to identify facial features, clothes colours and even logos on shirts.

 A passive infrared detector will detect heat and movement up to five metres away.
 You can vary this distance to reduce false positives that may be from movement like trees blowing in the wind or cars on the street.